maoschanz/gedit-plugin-markdown_preview/README.md

 ## Installation

-- Download the project & extract the archive.
+- Download the project & extract the archive (or clone the repo).
-- Open the folder `gedit-plugin-markdown_preview-master` in a terminal
+- Open the project's folder `gedit-plugin-markdown_preview-master` in a terminal
-- Run the `install.sh` script in your terminal.
+- Run the `install.sh` script.

-It needs root privileges because i didn't understand how to create setting schemas otherwise, but the plugin isn't installed system-wide.
+## Available languages

+- English
+- French